An Efficient Semi-Streaming PTAS for Tournament Feedback ArcSet with Few Passes: Introduction

 \subsection{Contributions and Previous Work}

-Although the Minimum Feedback Arc Set problem is NP-hard even for tournament graphs \cite{alon2006ranking, charbit2007minimum}, a significant amount of work has been done in order to obtain polynomial time approximations\cite{ailon2008aggregating, coppersmith2006ordering, arora2002new, kenyon2007rank} for the problem on tournament graphs.
-Furthermore, Chen et al. \cite{chen2021almost} gave a $n^{2- o(1)}$ space lower bound, even for $o(\sqrt{\log n})$ pass streaming algorithms for the feedback arc set problem on general graphs, which further motivates the exploration of algorithms in the tournament graph setting.
+\paragraph{Minimum Feedback Arc Set.} Although the Minimum Feedback Arc Set problem is NP-hard even for tournament graphs \cite{alon2006ranking, charbit2007minimum}, a significant amount of work has been done in order to obtain polynomial time approximations \cite{ailon2008aggregating, coppersmith2006ordering, arora2002new, kenyon2007rank} for the problem on tournament graphs.
+Furthermore, Chen et al. \cite{chen2021almost} gave an $n^{2- o(1)}$ space lower bound, even for $o(\sqrt{\log n})$ pass streaming algorithms for the feedback arc set problem on general graphs.
+The maximum acyclic subgraph problem, which is the dual of the minimum feedback arcset problem, also has a lower bound of $O(n^{1 - \ve^{c/p}})$ space for $p$-pass, $(1+\ve)$-approximation polynomial time algorithms, where $c$ is a constant \cite{assadi2020multi}.
+This further motivates the exploration of algorithms for restricted graphs such as tournament graphs.

 Our main contribution (Theorem \ref{theorem:ptas}) is the first algorithm that uses $O(n^{1+1/p} \poly (\log n / \ve))$ space and $p$ passes, while providing a $(1 + \ve)$-approximation, in polynomial time.
 Our result gives a significant improvement over \cite{chakrabarti_ghosh_mcgregor_vorotnikova_2019}, which achieved the same pass/space trade-off, but could only give at best a $3$-approximation.
 Our work also significantly improves other polynomial-time algorithms which achieved a $(1+\ve)$-approximation, as such algorithms either require quadratic memory or a linear number of passes.